Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-canvas-images-to-black-and-white.md

   - javascript
 ---

-Yesterday, we saw how to [use images on our canvas](https://daily-dev-tips.com/posts/vanilla-javascript-images-in-canvas/) and even invert the colours.
+We saw how to [use images on our canvas](https://daily-dev-tips.com/posts/vanilla-javascript-images-in-canvas/) and even invert the colors.

-But what if we want to convert them to only three colour options?
+But what if we want to convert them to only three color options?

-The colour options we will be using are;
+The color options we will be using are;

 - black
 - white